 4. Indulge in low-calorie protein

 One medium egg contains just 70 to 85 calories – and about 6.5 grams of protein.
 That means three eggs (210 to 255 calories) provide 19.5 grams of protein – the average woman needs about 50 grams a day, so that’s almost half of your daily intake.
 Eating a three-egg Spanish omelet, or three scrambled or poached eggs on toast, will keep you full for hours.

 5. Prevent breast cancer

 Research by Harvard University in 2003 found that eating eggs as an adolescent could help prevent breast cancer as an adult.
 In 2005, another study showed that women eating at least six eggs per week had a 44 percent lower risk of developing breast cancer than women who ate two or fewer each week.
 In April 2008, researchers from the University of North Carolina found that choline (present in egg yolks) can reduce the risk of breast cancer by 24 percent.
 The yolk contains 125.5 milligrams of choline, about a quarter of the recommended daily intake.
 Just two poached eggs for breakfast provides half your choline for the day.

 How to select and store

-Go organic! – testing has confirmed without doubt that true free-range eggs are far more nutritious than commercially raised eggs.
+Go organic! – Testing has confirmed without a doubt that actual free-range eggs are far more nutritious than commercially raised eggs.
 In a 2007 egg-testing project, Mother Earth News compared the official U.S. Department of Agriculture (USDA) nutrient data for commercial eggs with eggs from hens raised on pasture and found that the latter typically contains:

 - 1/3 less cholesterol